noir-lang/noir/docs/docs/external/up-quick-start.md

 # Quick start

 :::info
-This guide is meant to be included in the up.aztec.network site and not in the main documentation.
+This guide is meant to be included in the sandbox.aztec.network site and not in the main documentation.
 :::

 To interact with the sandbox, install the [Aztec CLI](../dev_docs/cli/main.md):